-Examples of our PPIE Activities
+Examples of our PPIE activities

-Examples from our BRC
+Examples of public patient engagement and involvement from our BRC

-Articles, Presentations and Publications
+Articles, presentations and publications

 Our PPI work was been featured in a number of medical and research journals and at conferences: